elmish/Elmish.WPF/README.md

 #### Can I bind to events and use behaviors?

 Sure!
 Check out the [EventBindingsAndBehaviors sample](https://github.com/elmish/Elmish.WPF/tree/master/src/Samples).
-Note that you have to install the NuGet packages `MicrosoftExpressionInteractions` and `System.Windows.Interactivity.WPF`.
+Note that you have to install the NuGet package `Microsoft.Xaml.Behaviors.Wpf`.